List of 2022 FIFA World Cup controversies: Paid fans

 In 2020, Qatar began a fan engagement program promising to pay air travel, entrance tickets to matches, housing and even spending money for groups of fans from all competing nations.
 However, fans who are handpicked by the Qatari government are required to sing and chant when asked to, and are required to report any social media posts which are critical of Qatar.
 Many fans reportedly declined the offer.
 On 18 November 2022, it was reported that Qatar had cancelled the daily spending allowances for fans who were paid to attend the World Cup.

 Days prior to the start of the 2022 FIFA World Cup, Qatar was accused of reportedly having paid actors to play the role of fans at the tournament in order to promote the country.
 Qatar was similarly accused of having paid for supporters when it hosted the 2015 World Men's Handball Championship.

 During the World Cup, Nejmeh SC ultras from Lebanon were employed by the Qatari government to act as Qatar national team fans during their games.
 The 1,500 "adopted" ultras wore maroon t-shirts with "Qatar" stamped on front, sang the Qatari national anthem and beat drums while singing chants.
+According to the investigation by DW news in November 2022, this was a part of world cup networking program called as the Fan Leader Network which is aimed at "individuals who are passionate about football and keen to share key information with their friends and contacts about Qatar's hosting of the FIFA World Cup 2022.”
+According to the Southern Sydney news site The Leader, the initiative involves about 1,600 fans from around the world as a part of this network.
+When asked about the ultras from Lebanon, the Supreme Committee denied that the fans were paid in exchange for "coordinated promotion for the World Cup" and issued a statement describing the report as "absolutely false.”
+The DW fact check team claimed that they were unable to find any evidence that the fans shown in the videos had been paid for participating in the marches.